 I have been doing genealogy for about 25 years, originally to help my brother out.
 He passed away ten years ago.
 I am retired and am carrying on his legacy.
 It is amazing how much time I spend on the computer every day doing research.|

 I grew up in Kansas and moved to California around 1958 and have lived here ever since.
 My ancestry research started out mostly Swedish with some Norwegian.
-Now with about 6,800 people later, it includes many nationalities including Irish and English and Canadian.
+Now with about 8,800 people in my family tree, it includes many nationalities including Irish and English and Canadian.
 I am mostly focused on Kansas (around Vilas and Chanute, where my family grew up), and also Missouri, Nebraska, California, Oregon, Washington and Arizona.

 My Swedish ancestors came over mostly around the 1870's from the mainland and the Island of Gotland and then settled in Kansas.
 My records go back to the 1500's.